Three Mornings on Dorp Street: A Slow Love Letter to Stellenbosch

 Dorp Street runs through the heart of Stellenbosch, lined with 300-year-old oak trees that arch overhead to form a canopy.
 At 7:30AM, before the tasting rooms open, the street is quiet.
 Students from Stellenbosch University cycle past.
 A man sweeps the steps of a Cape Dutch building that's been standing since the 1690s.

-I found a coffee shop — one of those places with a chalkboard menu and a barista who nods instead of smiling — and sat outside with a flat white.
+Find a coffee shop — one of those places with a chalkboard menu and a barista who nods instead of smiling — and sit outside with a flat white.
 R30.
 About $1.70.
-The coffee was good.
+The coffee is good.
 Not extraordinary.
-But the setting — oak shade, whitewashed buildings, the Simonsberg mountain rising behind town — made it taste better than it was.
+But the setting — oak shade, whitewashed buildings, the Simonsberg mountain rising behind town — makes it taste better than it has any right to.

-Stellenboch was founded in 1679 by Simon van der Stel, the Dutch governor.
-The Cape Dutch architecture — whitewashed walls, ornamental gables, thatched roofs — dates from the 1680s to 1800s.
-It's the highest concentration of these buildings in South Africa.
+Stellenbosch was founded in 1679 by Simon van der Stel, the Dutch governor.
+The Cape Dutch architecture — whitewashed walls, ornamental gables, thatched roofs — dates from the 1680s to 1800s, the highest concentration of these buildings in South Africa.
 Vergelegen (1700), Lanzerac (1692), and Boschendal (1685) are working wine estates you can visit.

 But Dorp Street isn't a museum.
 It's a living street with restaurants, galleries, a university bookshop, and locals who use it daily.
 The oak trees were planted in the early 1700s.
 They've been shading this same cobblestone for three centuries.